 The Norfolk Naval Shipyard is the oldest and largest industrial facility that belongs to the US Navy, used for building, remodeling and repairing the Navy’s ships.

 And we’re back at Tidewater!

 Tidewater Yacht Basin, with our friend Ted Haler’s “Dream On” front and center.

 There are a couple of things you can always count on at Tidewater…beautiful sunrises and sunsets, and incredible river and air traffic.
-With all of the Navy around, there are always helicopters and ships (every now and then a sub), and there’s also a lot of commercial traffic.
+With all the Navy around, there are always helicopters and ships (every now and then a sub), and there’s also a lot of commercial and recreational traffic.
 In Tidewater we can always count on Ted to zip around in his dinghy!

 The ferry over to Norfolk is just down the street, it’s cheap ($4), convenient and a pleasant ride.
 It was nice to get back over there, even for a quick errand.

 Portsmouth/Norfolk Ferry views